mickem/nscp-docs/docs/howto/nrpe.md

 ### NRPE specific setting in NSClient++

 *   `ssl`
     If this is true we will use SSL encryption on the transport. **Notice** this flag has to be the same on both ends or   you will end up with strange errors.
 The flag is set on check_nrpe with the -n option (if you use -n no SSL will be   used).
 *   `allow arguments`
     Since arguments can be potentially dangerous (it allows your users to control the execution) there is a flag (which   defaults to off) to enable arguments.
 So if you plan on configure NSClient++ from the Nagios end you need to enable   this. **But be warned this is a security issue you need to think about**.
 If you do not want to allow arguments you   can instead configure all checks in the nsclient.ini file and just execute the aliases from Nagios.
     One important issue with the `allow arguments` is that there are more then one! *Yes, more then one!*
     The reason for this is that you can allow arguments from NRPE and you can allow arguments for external scripts (it is   not the same option) which might seem a bit confusing at first.
     But actually quite nice.
 Using arguments for external scripts can potentially be more dangerous than allowing them   from NRPE (internal commands).
 *   `allow nasty characters`
     This flag allows arguments to contain "dangerous" characters such as redirection and pipe (<>|) and makes things a   tad more dangerous.
 But if you decide to use arguments you most likely want to use this flag as well. **But again   this is a security risk**.
-Please also note this is also available for both NRPE and external scripts.
+Please also note this is also available for both NRPE and external scripts.S
 *   `insecure`
     Allow legacy `check_nrpe` to connect.

 So this if you enable this in the INI file you will end up with something like this (extract):